EBB Commands

 - Return Packet: "OK"

-The "SC" Command (stepper mode
+Command (stepper mode configure)

 The "S2" Command (general RC